We use cookies on this website.

 A law firm with 50 employees contacted us with a problem that was simple to describe but complex to solve: their time tracking and billing systems did not accurately reflect the firm’s actual operations.

-The firm was using four separate software programs: one for project management, one for tracking stakeholders, one for billing, and Excel to fill in the gaps.
+The situation before the project: The firm was using four software programs that were not connected to one another—one for project management, one for tracking stakeholders, one for invoicing, and Excel to fill in the gaps.
 Every day, data had to be manually re-entered from one tool to another.
-The figures didn’t match up.
-It was impossible to monitor operations in real time.
+The figures did not match up.
+It was impossible to manage operations in real time.

-• Unrecorded client calls .
 A partner spends 25 minutes on the phone with a client discussing a complex case.
-The call isn’t recorded anywhere—neither in the case file nor in the billing records.
+The call isn't recorded anywhere—neither in the case file nor in the billing records.
 When you multiply that by the number of employees, a significant amount of billable time vanishes every week.

 A traditional vendor had submitted a quote for custom law firm management software with a similar scope: €388,000, with an estimated delivery time of 12 to 18 months.